Nmyhi/cogniCraft/readme.md

 * To access previously played time record in the High Score menu.
 * To access the developer's personal social-media using the footer links.

+I think even for playing the game for the first time the user goals are pretty much the same than the returning and frequently returning user's goals.

 ## Design

 ### Colour Scheme